logic-and-learning-lab/Popper/README.md

 Popper is an [inductive logic programming](https://arxiv.org/pdf/2008.07912.pdf) (ILP) system.
 Popper is still a **major** work-in-progress, so please notify us of bugs or usability issues.

-If you use Popper for research, please cite the paper: Andrew Cropper and Rolf Morel.
+If you use Popper, please cite the paper: Andrew Cropper and Rolf Morel.
 [Learning programs by learning from failures](https://arxiv.org/abs/2005.02259).
 Mach.
 Learn.
 110(4): 801-856 (2021)

 ## Requirements